samelinux/rlTutorial2022/README.md

   We added a name to monsters and loaded it in monsterInit.
 This way we can better comunicate to the player what monsters are doing and what the player is interacting with.

   We changed some monsterType_t character representation to '?' so we see if we miss a case in monsterGlyph.
-If you add more monster types and forget to add their case in [monsterGlyph](https://github.com/samelinux/rlTutorial2022/blob/e7e9f8955dce594fcc1f761e361e6ad6a3e3bdf5/monster.c#L38) you will see a '?' instaed of a blank tile, this is way easier to spot.
+If you add more monster types and forget to add their case in [monsterGlyph](https://github.com/samelinux/rlTutorial2022/blob/e7e9f8955dce594fcc1f761e361e6ad6a3e3bdf5/monster.c#L38) you will see a '?' instead of a blank tile, this is way easier to spot.

   We added two type of new monsters: orc and troll.